libfuse/python-fuse/README.cups.md

 Next, we'll need to make up some attributes.
 Since this is a "fake" filesystem (i.e. it isn't really storing real file objects), we can be a little "loosey goosey" with the file attributes.
-Lets have all files owned by root, with the directories mode 0755, and files 0666, so we won't have to worry about access problems.
+Let's have all files owned by root, with the directories' mode 0755, and files 0666, so we won't have to worry about access problems.

 So, first off, we'll need a separate class to return the status